An Uncommon Man

 Henry A. graduated from West High in 1906 and attended Iowa State College.
-While at Iowa State, he began writing for Wallaces’ Farmer and continuing his experiments with corn.
+While at Iowa State, he began writing for Wallaces’ Farmer and continued his experiments with corn.
 After graduation in 1910, he went to work for the paper.
-In 1914, he married Ilo Browne of Indianola.
+In 1914, he married Ilo Browne of Indianola, Iowa.
 They had a milk route and farmed south of Des Moines in Warren County.
 With Ilo’s small inheritance, the couple bought a farm near Johnston, Iowa.
-Henry A. continued with more methodical development of hybrid corn, which he wrote about frequently in Wallaces’ Farmer.
+Henry A. continued with more methodical development, which he wrote about frequently in Wallaces’ Farmer.

 In 1920, he helped establish the Iowa State Corn Yield Tests, reporting the annual results in Wallaces’ Farmer.
 When his father left for Washington, D.C. as Secretary of Agriculture in 1921, Henry A. became editor.
 He established the State Corn Husking Championships in 1921 and the Master Farmer Awards in 1927.